alphagov/accessibility-guidance/source/documentation/index.md

 Public sector bodies will need to evaluate the accessibility of their websites and mobile applications.
 They will then be expected to fix any issues and provide detail of this in an accessibility statement hosted on their website.
 If there are areas of inaccessible content, the organisation responsible will have to explain the way in which the content is not accessible and the reason for it.
 They will also have to provide accessible alternatives where appropriate.

-The Directive applies to ‘public sector bodies’.
-The definition is the same used for EU procurement, so those bodies who are subject to the EU procurement rules will usually be subject to this Directive.
+The Regulations applies to ‘public sector bodies’.
+The definition is the same used for EU procurement, so those bodies who are subject to the EU procurement rules will usually be subject to this Regulations.
 This covers central and local government among other publicly funded organisations.

 There are some [exceptions](#when-you-do-not-need-to-meet-the-rules) to this.
 For example, public service broadcasters and some types of published content are exempt, such as online maps and pre-recorded videos published before September 2020.

-## The EN 301 549 Accessibility Standard
+## The Web Content Accessibility Guidelines
-EN 301 549 is a standard which specifies a broad range of accessibility requirements applicable to ICT products and services (including web pages, non-web documents and software).

-The standard has two main sections.
-The first outlines the accessibility needs of different user groups.
-The second has detailed requirements on how user’s need must be met for different products and services.

-### Accessibility needs
-The standard has a series of [functional performance statements](http://mandate376.standards.eu/standard/functional-statements) which describe the accessibility needs that need to be met:

-* usage without vision
-* usage with limited vision
-* usage without perception of colour
-* usage without hearing
-* usage with limited hearing
-* usage without vocal capability
-* usage with limited manipulation or strength
-* usage with limited reach
-* minimize photosensitive seizure triggers
-* usage with limited cognition

-### Accessibility requirements
-The standard also has a list of [functional accessibility requirements](http://mandate376.standards.eu/standard/technical-requirements) for different types of products and services, each of which need to be met in order to satisfy the procurement guidelines.
-Requirements focus on the way that information can be presented, viewed, or interacted with.

-Accessibility requirements for websites and web content leverage the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag-new), explicitly stating WCAG 2.0 Level AA (including Level A) as the benchmark.
-Where it’s appropriate, relevant WCAG criteria have been applied to other technologies, such as non-web documents and software.

-## Understanding WCAG 2.0
-The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag-new) (known as WCAG 2.0) are an internationally recognised set of recommendations, created by the World Wide Web Consortium (W3C), for improving web accessibility.

-They explain how to make digital services accessible to everyone, including users with impairments to their:

-* sight - blind, partially sighted or colour blind people
-* hearing - people who are deaf or hard of hearing
-* mobility - like those who find it difficult to use a mouse or keyboard
-* thinking and understanding - people with dyslexia, autism or other learning difficulties

-WCAG 2.0 is based on 4 principles:

-* perceivable
-* operable
-* Understandable
-* Robust

-For a website or mobile app to be considered accessible it must meet these principles.
+The principles of perceivable, operable, understandable and robust are set out in the Web Content Accessibility Guidelines.

 ### Perceivable
 ‘Perceivable’ means that information and user interface components must be presented to users in ways they can perceive in some way - it can’t be invisible to all of their senses.